-Trying to gather all the stuff you need for your baby is often one of the most stressful things about pregnancy's third trimester.
-In this article, we break this stuff into stages organized by age range, starting with the stuff both baby and you will need in the hospital and then proceed through the entire first year.
-Throughout are general gear guidelines as well as helpful tips including favorite products personally selected by BabyGearLab's founder and board-certified pediatrician, Juliet Spurrier, MD.
-Though this is a long article, by using the links provided to the right of this article's top photo, you can go directly to the age/stage of your baby.
+Gather everything you need for your new baby can be one of the more stressful tasks during your third trimester.
+We think breaking the gear into stages based on age ranges can ease the process, starting with what you'll need in the hospital through the first year.
+You'll find general gear guidelines and helpful tips including favorite stuff personally selected by BabyGearLab's founder and board-certified pediatrician, Juliet Spurrier, MD.
+This article is long, but using the links at the right of the top photo, can let you go directly to the age/stage you are most interested in.

 Baby Essentials by Stage

-Here are the major baby stages in ages we'll cover in this article:
+Here are the major baby stages you'll find in this article:

 - Early Infancy: 2 to 6 Months

 - A Little Person: 6 to 12+ Months